-In just over a quarter-century of existence, LA Opera has become, under the leadership of Eli and Edythe Broad General Director Plácido Domingo, the United States' fourth largest opera company and "...stands out as a newly important force in American Opera."
+In a little over three decades of existence, LA Opera has become, under the leadership of Eli and Edythe Broad General Director Plácido Domingo, the United States' fourth largest opera company and "...stands out as a newly important force in American Opera."
 (Mark Swed, Los Angeles Times).

 Get to know our story below from our very first season in 1986 to now.

 Our story does not begin in 1986; nor does it begin with the 1986/87 season of shows that included Otello, Salome, Madame Butterfly, Alcina and Porgy and Bess.
 The company’s roots can be traced four decades earlier, to a time when Los Angeles was largely associated with Hollywood’s “Golden Age of Cinema” as well as the stars that graced the silver screen.
 Amidst this cinematic renaissance, there existed the desire to expose the wider community to other art forms such as opera.

 Learn more about our history and how our first season in 1986 put us on the map.